 How do you make a cake from The Caker?

-This is how you make the Matcha Cherry cake kit.
+This is how you make the Spicer Pear cake kit.
 Buy it on Martie, here.

-- Preheat the oven to 180°C /350°F fan bake and line your cake pan with the non-stick liner provided (note, the liner is intentionally oversized so you will end up with The Caker's signature ripples in the sides of the cake).
+- Preheat the oven to 180°C/350°F fan bake and press the non-stick liner into an 8"/20cm circle cake pan (the liner is intentionally oversized so you will end up with The Caker’s signature ripples in the sides of the cake).

-- Pour half of the batter into the prepared cake pan and spread it out to the sides, then evenly place 1 cup of pitted cherries into the batter (frozen cherries work well!).
-Now, pour the remaining batter over the fruit and spread to the sides again.
+- Pour some of the batter into the prepared cake pan and spread it out to the sides.
+Now evenly place in the pear cubes before covering the fruit with the rest of the batter and spreading it out to the sides again.

-- Now time to decorate!
-In a small bowl, combine the Glaze Mix with 1 ½ tablespoons of milk and the remainder of the Matcha, and mix until smooth.
+TO MAKE A GLAZE In a small bowl combine the Icing Mix and the remainder of the Spice Blend with 1 tbsp plus 1 tsp of milk and mix until smooth.